ErikLarsson82/hello-schwein-mobile/README.md

 # hello-schwein-mobile
-Hello world - Javascript game environment for mobile development
+Hello world - Javascript game environment for mobile development using PIXI.js and Cocoon JS

 ## Tested with:
 + node v8.9.1